jabolopes/slackcheck/NVIDIA driver.md

 1. Install the NVIDIA driver (and kernel module) from Slackbuilds.org
 2. Install the xf86-video-nouveau-blacklist.
 Can be done via `slackpkg`.
 3. Configure the NVIDIA card in the Xorg configuration.
-4. Configure the Xorg / NVIDIA driver via `~/.xinitrc`.
-5. Configure the KDE login manager (aka SDDM).
+4. Configure the KDE login manager (aka SDDM).

 ## Steps